Updated: July 26, 2023

 Goldcrest: Who We Are and How We Can Help You

-Goldcrest is a buyer’s agent that is based in Lisbon and the Algarve.
-We provide expert, impartial advice on real estate investments and how to buy property in Portugal.
-From scouting out the perfect property through to property acquisition, we have you covered throughout the process.
+Goldcrest is a buyer’s agent that provides expert, impartial advice on real estate investments and how to buy property in Portugal.
+From scouting out the perfect property through to property acquisition, we have you covered throughout the process and work solely on your behalf.

 Why is Porto an attractive location for real estate investment?

-Investing in Porto can provide you with more affordable properties than you would find in Lisbon, attractive yields, and its popularity amongst buyers continues to increase, making it an excellent location for real estate investments.
-Compared to other Western European cities, Porto is still considered affordable.
+Investing in Porto can provide you with more affordable properties than you would find in Lisbon.
+Plus, attractive yields and its popularity amongst buyers continue to increase, making it an excellent location for real estate investments.
+Compared to other Western European cities, Porto is still considered affordable, although prices have been increasing rapidly in recent years.

 Across the city, you’ll find excellent options.
 Two that come to mind are Bonfim and Campanhã, two up-and-coming parts of the city offering high returns on investment.